Rammsauer/greenwashing/README.md

 Jack replaces the receiver.
 He pockets Marla's number, digs out a small FILOFAX.
-He flips through the pages for phone
+He flips through the pages for phone numbers and addresses.
+Most of the pages are blank.
 </pre>